top of page

 Icelandics

-My great-grandfather, Elias, immigrated from Greece to Colorado in the early 1900's with the railroad.
+Katina's great-grandfather, Elias, immigrated from Greece to Colorado in the early 1900's with the railroad.
 He established a grocery depot and purchased land.
 He eventually built up a ranch with thousands of sheep.
-I still have cousins raising sheep in Colorado.
-We all can't seem to part from it.
-I am a fourth-generation sheep rancher, but very small-time, which is why we went with a registered flock.
-On my grouchiest day, I always feel better after some sheep therapy!
-The Icelandic breed looks beautiful on the mountainside with all their colors, they are tough (for sheep), and they have many uses.
+We still have cousins raising sheep and cattle in Colorado.
+The rest of our family runs a cattle operation here in Scott Valley.

 IMG-20210715-WA0007_edited.jpg